Our Curriculum

 How does this section and lesson relate to my body’s energy?

-For example, my awareness skills are influenced by my energy.
+My awareness skills are influenced by my energy.
 If my scale tends towards high or low energy, then these skills could really help me!

 EMOTION